Father and son paint the interior walls of their home.

 3. Home Equity Line Of Credit

-A home equity line of credit is another way to borrow your equity without refinancing your primary mortgage.
-With a HELOC, your borrowed equity becomes the basis for a line of credit you can draw on as often and for as much as you need.
-HELOCs typically have a draw period of about 10 years when you can borrow against the credit line and pay interest on what you borrow.
-Once the draw period ends, you can no longer draw on the borrowed funds and you start repaying the principal and interest.
-The repayment period is much longer and usually lasts up to 20 years.
+A home equity line of credit is another way to access your home equity without refinancing your primary mortgage.
+With a HELOC, your borrowed equity becomes the basis for a line of credit that you can draw on as often and for as much as you need.

 4. FHA 203(k) Loan

-5. Fannie Mae HomeStyle Renovation Loan
+5. Fannie Mae HomeStyle® Renovation Loan

 6. Personal Loan

-Find a refinance lender that will work with your unique financial situation.
+Find a lender that can help you find the right loan terms for your financial situation.

 Pros And Cons Of Home Renovation Loans